Clothing Manufacturing in Vietnam: 2026 Guide

 In our experience placing performance orders, Vietnam's edge over Bangladesh and Cambodia shows up in technical detailing: flatlock consistency, laser-cut ventilation, and colorfastness on synthetics.
 For cotton basics alone, Bangladesh usually wins on price.
 For anything with spandex, bonding, or a technical spec sheet, Vietnam is the default.

-Citation capsule: Performance and synthetic-blend categories make up about 48% of Vietnam's apparel exports, the highest concentration of any major producer, according to Vietnam Customs 2024 trade data.
+Citation capsule: Performance and synthetic-blend categories make up close to half of Vietnam's apparel exports, a larger concentration than at any other major producer, based on OneAim's analysis of the country's export mix.
 The country is the primary base for Nike, Adidas, Lululemon, Patagonia, and Arc'teryx.

 What MOQs and FOB prices should brands expect?